 Dependencies are discussed below, together with common strategies to install them on your machine.

-In a nutshell, the only strict requirement is
+In a nutshell, the only strict requirements are a working

 In order to install NetKet you need to have a working C++11 compiler installed on your computer.
-NetKet relies on CMake to build, and test the library, as well as on MPI to provide seamless parallelism on multiples computing cores.
+NetKet relies on MPI to provide seamless parallelism on multiples computing cores.

 Below you can find more detailed, platform-dependent steps to install those requirements.